0fie/Maika/README.md

     * Declare bookmarks
     * Declare settings

-- /system/hardware.nix
-    * create tmpfs on /tmp for faster rebuilds

 - /home/starship.nix
     * make use of programs.starship.settings

 - /home/gtk.nix
-    * find a catppuccin icon theme
+    * find a catppuccin icon theme or any other good alternative

 ## Configure
 - Waybar